Damaged Tooth Extraction

 Types of Extraction

-When the tooth is above the gum line, and visible in the mouth, a simple extraction is done.
-This can be performed with local anesthesia (and possible anti-anxiety medication).
+When the tooth is above the gum line and visible in the mouth, a simple extraction is done.
+This can be performed with local anesthesia (and possibly anti-anxiety medication).
 Your oral surgeon uses forceps to pull the tooth out, sometimes using a special instrument to loosen the roots first before pulling.

 When the tooth is under the gum line, surgery must be performed in order to remove it.
 In this procedure, your surgeon will make an incision in your gum and then remove the tooth (either in one piece or broken into sections).
 He or she will then clean the wound and close with dissolvable stitches if necessary.

 - Protect surrounding teeth from infection and decay

 - Reduce risk of infections and potential cardiovascular issues